Skip to main content

 His students sent in long emails of acclaim about his teaching, his grasp of subject matter and his warm personality.
 Elzinga was the first recipient of the Cavaliers’ Distinguished Teaching Professorship.
 He also received the Alumni Association’s Distinguished Professor Award in 1979 and the Thomas Jefferson Award in 1992.

 A few alumni recalled how he invited students to his home for Thanksgiving dinner if they were orphaned during the holiday.
-Chris Bolster (Col ’86) said Elzinga’s concern for student success was a sign that teaching was more of a calling than a job.
+Chris Bolster (Col class of ’86) said Elzinga’s concern for student success was a sign that teaching was more of a calling than a job.
 “He was very generous in spirit,” Bolster said.
 “He stayed as long as required to meet with every student waiting outside of his office door.”

 “Had I been able to handle the high-level math,” Hartman added, “I might have majored in economics as a result of his influence.
 I took more from his class that I can apply to daily life than any other.”